Asymmetrical Shawl Free Knitting Patterns

 The original pattern and the photo are available on yarnspirations.com.
 More info on ravelry.com.

-Rosey Sunrise Shawl – no longer available
+Rosey Sunrise Shawl – Discontinued

 Are you wondering what to add to your yarn stash this season?
 The delightful colors of the sunset are always a great idea.
 Warm shades of red, orange, and yellow will make you glow!
-Let’s talk shapes though!
+Let’s talk shapes, though!
 How awesome are these spikes?
 So original!
 You can leave them on one side or go all the way.

 Level: beginner Author: Laurie Beardsley